MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-app-studio.md

 #### Capabilities

-The capabilities section of the Manifest Editor is where the capabilities of the app are defined, and describe the details of each of those capabilities.
+The capabilities section of the Manifest Editor is where the capabilities of the app are defined, and describes the details of each of those capabilities.

 ##### Tabs

 * **Team Tabs.** A team tab becomes part of a channel and provides a single kind of information to a team.
 For example, the Planner tab for a channel contains a single plan; the Power BI tab maps to a specific report.
 Users can drill down to the relevant context, but they should not be able to navigate outside the tab.
-The Power BI tab, for instance, doesn't enable navigation to other Power BI reports, but it does enable the Go to website button that launches the report in the main Power BI website.
+The Power BI tab, for instance, doesn't enable navigation to other Power BI reports, but it does enable the *Go to website* button that launches the report in the main Power BI website.

-  For team tabs, you must provide a Configuration URL to present options and gather information so users can customize the content and experience with your tab.
+  For team tabs, you must provide a *Configuration URL* to present options and gather information so users can customize the content and experience of your tab.
 This iframed HTML page is displayed when a user first adds the tab to a channel.

-  You must also provide any additional domains from which the tab expects to load from or link to.
+  You must also provide any additional domains that the tab expects to load from or link to.

 * **Personal Tabs.** This section lets you define a set of tabs that are presented by default in the one-on-one app experience (i.e. the experience a user has with your app outside the context of a team or channel).
 In this section, provide the tab name, a unique identifier, the URL that points to the UI to be displayed in Teams, and optionally, the URL to use if a user opts to view the tab in a browser.
 As with Teams tabs, provide any additional domains from which the tab expects to load from or link to.

 ##### Bots

 This section allows you to add a bot to your app.
 Currently, an app can only have one bot.
-If you already have a bot registered with Bot Framework, you can add that information by clicking *Set Up* and supplying the bot’s name, Bot Framework ID, and defining the scopes in which the bot will work.
+If you already have a bot registered with Bot Framework, you can add that bot by clicking *Set Up* and supplying the bot’s name, Bot Framework ID, and defining the scopes in which the bot will work.

 If you have not yet registered a bot with the Bot Framework, click *Register* to create a new one.
 Once you’re done registering your bot, come back to this section of the Manifest Editor to enter its name and Bot Framework ID.

-Once you supplied your bot’s information, you can now optionally define a list of commands that your bot can suggest to users.
+Once you have supplied your bot’s information, you can now optionally define a list of commands that your bot can suggest to users.
 Add the name of the command, a description of the command which indicates its syntax and arguments, and the scope(s) to which this command should apply.

 Note that if you have defined your bot to only support one scope, commands specified for the unsupported scope will be ignored.
 You can edit the scopes your bot supports at any time.

 ##### Connectors

 This section allows you to add a connector to your app.
-If you already have a registered an Office 365 connector, choose Set up and enter the name and ID of the connector.
+If you already have registered an Office 365 connector, choose Set up and enter the name and ID of the connector.
 If you want a new connector click *Register* to be taken to the Connector Developer Dashboard in your browser.

 ##### Messaging Extensions